Information for Astronomy Majors

 Course/Credit Count.
 The requirements for the Astronomy Major with an Astrophysics Concentration are therefore 16 courses totaling 66-67 credit hours.

-The General Astronomy Concentration is designed for students who do not plan on a research career in astronomy, but plan careers in related fields such as education, or public outreach.
+The General Astronomy Concentration is designed for students who may not plan on a research career in astronomy, but plan careers in related fields such as education, or public outreach.
 The flexibility offered by the General Astronomy Concentration make it suitable to be elected as second major by broad group of students.
 The General Astronomy Concentration requires five additional courses in Astronomy (17-18 credits total), plus an additional 15 credits in a complementary area of study (four to five courses) as explicated below.

 Five Semesters of Astronomy including ASTRO 2211 and ASTRO 2212, two of the three courses in the ASTRO 3301, 3302, 3303 sequence, and one additional astronomy course selected from below: